Cinnafilm Eyes the End-Game With PixelStrings Cloud Transcoding

 Published: March 21st 2018

-PixelSrings offers pristine conversions for all formats and frame rate, VIA the cloud.
+PixelSrings offers pristine conversions for all formats and frame rate, via the cloud, with Pixelstrings Cloud Transcoding.

 Cinnafilm, which has been an industry fixture for close to a decade, has always been interested in finding ways to make pictures look better at a reasonable price.
-Their latest product doesn’t veer from that goal — PixelStrings combines Cinnafilm’s image processing technology with cloud computing and storage, and it’s accessible via a web browser.
+Their latest product doesn’t veer from that goal — PixelStrings combines Cinnafilm’s image processing technology with cloud computing and storage, and it’s accessible via a web browser, with PixelStrings Cloud Transcoding.

 We reached out to Cinnafilm founder and CEO Lance Maurer to find out more about the company’s evolution and its latest product.